Top 10 Best Sites

 The beauty of dating websites is they have things like in-depth profiles, extensive search features, and advanced matching algorithms that help you sort through all of these people and allow you to be as specific or as broad about your needs as you want.

 Research conducted by Statistic Brain says one in five relationships begin online and almost the same number of marriages do.
 The science has spoken — online dating works!
-For more incredible statistics about online dating’s success rates, you can check out our article.

 We won’t lie — online dating does have some cons to it.
 However, we believe the good outweighs the bad, especially if you know how to make the most of it and stay safe.